Dragosarus/Youtube-Livestream-Vocal-Isolator/README.md

 - `URL` points to an ongoing livestream (e.g. https://www.youtube.com/watch?v=21X5lGlDOfg)
 - `FORMAT CODE` indicates the quality (see available format codes by running the script or via `youtube-dl -F {URL}`).

-3. Press Ctrl+C to close the program (or otherwise, but you will have to remove leftover temporary files yourself)
+3. Press Ctrl+C to close the program (or otherwise, but you will have to remove leftover temporary files yourself).
+You might need to do this twice.

 ## Dependencies
 - [Python 3.7+](https://www.python.org/)